CarloAntonio/Roogle/README.md

   * UI for different states: searchLevel, presentDetails, displayNutrients, displayDaily
   * UI for different screen sizes: Desktop HD, Desktop, Tablet, Phone Lg, Phone
 4. Create Pixel Perfect UI using HTML/CSS
-  * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, a folder with html/css files will be included in this project to show my capacity to develop in that capacity as well.
+  * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, a folder with html/css files will be included in this project to show my ability to develop in that capacity as well.
-  * Pixel Perfect UIs via HTML/CSS, preprocesor SCSS/SASS will be used, and CSS Grids.
+  * Pixel Perfect UIs via HTML/CSS, preprocesor SCSS/SASS, CSS Grids (for xy content positioning), CSS flex-box (for x content positioning), bootstrap for a components, Grunt (task runner - SCSS to CSS)
+    * Can be found in the "sass" folder, section "Pixel Perfect UI via HTML/SCSS" provides instructions for running code on your machine
-  * Pixel Perfect UIs via HTML/CSS and bootstrap will be used.
+  * Pixel Perfect UIs via HTML/Bootstrap
+    * Can be found in the "bootstrap" folder, section "Pixel Perfect UI via HTML/Bootstrap" provides instructions for running code on your machine
   * Note: Two copies to highlight ability to develop UIs at both capacities.
 5. Test Driven Development (TDD)
   * Use Jest and Enzyme to perform tdd